dencoderexe/Minesweeper/README.md

 # Minesweeper
-Minesweeper game in C programming language.
-Graphics is realized by “ncurses” library.
+Minesweeper game written in C with GUI implemented using “ncurses” library.

 ## The game features:
 - console-based user interface